-The LOI must be submitted electronically through the DOE SC PAMS website https://pamspublic.science.energy.gov/.
-It is important that the LOI be a single file with extension .pdf, .docx, or .doc.
+It is important that the pre-application be a single file with extension .pdf, .docx, or .doc.
 The filename must not exceed 50 characters.
-The PI and anyone submitting on behalf of the PI must register for an account in PAMS before it will be possible to submit a letter of intent.
-All PIs and those submitting LOIs on behalf of PIs are encouraged to establish PAMS accounts as soon as possible to avoid submission delays.
+The pre-application must be submitted electronically through the DOE SC Portfolio Analysis and Management System (PAMS) website https://pamspublic.science.energy.gov.
+The PI and anyone submitting on behalf of the PI must register for an account in PAMS before it will be possible to submit a pre-application.
+All PIs and those submitting pre-applications on behalf of PIs are encouraged to establish PAMS accounts as soon as possible to avoid submission delays.